 Taking the initiative to go above and beyond can distinguish you from a crowd of entry-level employees.
-Take opportunities to learn and use those news skills to show your bosses that you can absorb quickly and effectively.
+Take opportunities to learn and use those new skills to show your bosses that you can absorb them quickly and effectively.

-People will put their full trust in you if you are honest to both them, and the company.
+People will put their complete trust in you if you are honest with them and the company.
 Even if you are searching for another job while employed, for example, keep open lines of communication to assure your boss that you aren’t doing so to spite your company (unless that’s the goal, in which case, good luck to you).

-This should go without saying, but as is proof by recent national events, I feel as though it should be said again: It is absolutely critical to be able to “build a rapport with a diverse workforce in multicultural settings.”
+This should go without saying, but as is proven by recent national events, I feel that it should be repeated: It is critical to “build a rapport with a diverse workforce in multicultural settings.”